 Watermelon grows best in full sun in a warm location.
 The soil should be average to fertile, humus rich, moist and well draining.
 Fruit develops poorly with inconsistent moisture and plants can rot in cool or soggy soil.
 To improve drainage, use raised beds or mound soil up before planting.
 Both melons and watermelons bear male flowers first.
 Female flowers will usually appear a week after and tiny melons will form just below the base of the flower.
 They prefer plenty of water during the growth and early fruiting stages.
 As the fruit is ripening, cut back on watering, the fruit tends to be more flavourful and sweeter.

 Sugar Baby is a popular 1959 heirloom variety that is dark green and sweet.
 “Baby” is a term for those fruits that average under ten pounds.
-This early variety is a small-fruited “ice-box” type bearing 6-8” (15-20cm) in diameter fruit weighing 6 – 10lbs (2.7 – 4.5kg).
-The hard rind turns green-black when ripe and… Read more »
+This early variety is a small-fruited “ice-box” type bearing 6-8” (15 – 20cm) in diameter fruit weighing 6 – 10lbs (2.7 – 4.5 kg).
+The hard rind turns green-black… Read more »

 Back to Organic Edibles.